hackerspaceshop/AmbiPi.tv/config/README.md

-Create symlinks from the filesystem locations to this files:
+Create symlinks from the filesystem locations to these files:

 ** /etc/hyperion.config.json  -> hyperion.config.json **
 needs to be adjusted to your strip layout for example with the hyperion config tool found here: https://github.com/tvdzwan/hyperion/wiki/configuration)